 CTE always uses memory and Temp Table stored in the TempDB.

-The Scope of CTE is only for the query and can be referenced multiple times in other CTEs and it persists before the next query run.
+The Scope of CTE is only for the query and can be referenced multiple times in other CTEs.

-The Temp Table is also accessed by the child objects and it persists till end of the sessions.
+The child objects also access the Temp Table, and it persists until the end of the sessions.

-We can not use NOLOCK and other isolation level with CTE and with the Temp Table we can apply it explicitly.
+We can not use NOLOCK and other isolation levels with CTE and with the Temp Table, we can apply it explicitly.

-If we require to CTE for another batch query, it requires to recreate.
+If we require to CTE for another batch query, it requires recreation of it.

-A CTE doesn't maintain any kind of statistics and any metadata information, Temp table is maintaining a require statistics.
+A CTE doesn’t maintain any statistics and any metadata information, Temp table is maintaining a require statistics.

 The temp table operations are a part of user transactions.

-If we have large data set, we should use Temp Table and with the small data set we can use CTE very effectively.
+If we have a large dataset, we should use Temp Table and with the small dataset, we can use CTE very effectively.